mormond/ethereum-consortium-orchestration/README.md

     * __git push origin 'my-branch-name'__

 ### 2/ Create the required Docker images
 For this step, you will need Docker installed.
-Follow this link for installation instructions: https://docs.docker.com/engine/installation/
+As we are working with Linux containers on a Windows client, you will need to install Docker for Windows: https://docs.docker.com/docker-for-windows/install/.

 If you aren't familiar with Docker, a guide for building and pushing dockerfiles is available at: https://docs.docker.com/engine/getstarted/step_one/
 #### Dockerfiles